A Heritage Spanning Three Thousand Years

 7. Nasco di Cagliari DOC

-The passito version is one of Sardinia's great oenological rarities: golden, enveloping, perfect with traditional sweets like pardulas and sebadas.
+White grape variety from the Cagliari area, it produces dry and passito wines with aromas of apricot, ripe peach, candied citrus, and sweet spices.
+The passito version is one of Sardinia's great oenological rarities: golden, enveloping, perfect with pardulas and sebadas.

 8. Girò di Cagliari DOC